New Zealand – Day 2 – Ergonomic desk

 Sony Handycam – travel technology

-Posted by jerry on March 24th, 2007 — Posted in Journal, Technology, Travel
+Posted by Jerry on March 24th, 2007 — Posted in Journal, Technology, Travel

 Looking online for info about digital video cameras was frustrating.
 Whether Canon, Sony, JVC or Hitachi no-one seemed to be able to tell us whether these would connect easily to a mac.
 So this post is going to give you the info you don’t get on the web.